Search For Cabin Air Filter That Fit Your Vehicle

 👃

-A dirty cabin air filter can develop musty, moldy, or sour smells that get blown into the cabin whenever you turn on the heating or air conditioning.
-This occurs when moisture trapped in the contaminated filter creates an environment for mold and bacteria growth.
-The odor is often strongest when first starting the vehicle or switching from fresh air to recirculated air mode.
+A saturated cabin air filter can develop mold, mildew, or bacterial growth, especially in humid climates.
+This creates musty, stale, or sour smells that get blown into the cabin whenever you use the HVAC system.
+The odors are often strongest when you first start the vehicle or switch from recirculated to fresh air mode.

 🌫️